wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 # EdgeCmd configuration of Edge Data Store

-You can configure and administer Edge Data Store on Linux and Windows by using the edgecmd command line utility.
+Use the edgecmd command line utility to configure and administer Edge Data Store on Linux and Windows.
 This document will be referred to as edgecmd, even though it is named edgecmd.exe on Windows and edgecmd on Linux.

 Location on Windows: